 day's pay to go for the slush fund of the Republican candidate, Frank

 Merriam.
+This angle is featured in the new Netflix drama, Mank, with writer Herman Mankiewicz the only holdout at his studio (this is pure fiction in his case).
 One of those who protested but lacked the clout to resist was the young screenwriter

 Billy Wilder, who had arrived in the U.S. just recently.
 Jimmy Cagney and Kate Hepburn, already top stars, did fight back.